Honda BR-V: Second generation (DG3; 2021)

 The second-generation BR-V was unveiled in Indonesia on 21 September 2021.
 It was previewed as a near-production concept model, called the "N7X Concept", which was revealed on 3 May 2021.
 Development was led by Large Project Leader Parinya Tangwiengwang of Honda R&D Asia Pacific.
 Its design is mostly retained from the N7X Concept with minimum changes, while its dashboard design is nearly identical to the second-generation Amaze and the WR-V released later.

 The second-generation BR-V uses the 1.5-litre L15ZF DOHC i-VTEC four-cylinder engine that produces 89 kW at 6,600 rpm along with the continuously variable transmission that is shared with the seventh-generation City, with slight adjustments in tuning.

-The second-generation BR-V went on production in Indonesia on 13 December 2021 with a claimed localisation level of 80%.
+The second-generation BR-V went on production in Indonesia on 13 December 2021 with a claimed localisation level of 80 percent.
 Indonesian sales commenced on 8 January 2022.
 Exports from the country also commenced on 16 March 2022 to around 30 countries throughout Africa and South America.

+Unlike the first generation, the second generation BR-V will not be available in Malaysia, to be replaced by the shorter WR-V.

 Markets

 Indonesia

-In Indonesia, the second-generation BR-V is offered in S, E and Prestige grade levels.
+In Indonesia, the second-generation BR-V is offered in S, E and Prestige trim levels.
 Honda Sensing active safety system along with the LaneWatch camera system is available as an option for the Prestige trim.

+In February 2024, the N7X Edition model was made available for the E and Prestige trims.

+Jamaica

+In Jamaica, the second-generation BR-V was released along with third-generation Honda HR-V on 4 June 2022.
+It was offered in LX and EX-L Prestige trim levels, both standard with a CVT transmission.
+Honda Sensing is standard on the latter trim.

 Thailand

 In Thailand, the second-generation BR-V was announced on 27 July 2022.
-Imported from Indonesia, it is offered in E and EL grades.
-Honda Sensing is standard in every trim.
+Imported from Indonesia, it is offered in E and EL trim levels.
+Honda Sensing is standard in both trim levels.

+South Africa

+The second-generation BR-V was released in South Africa on 8 September 2022, it offered three trim levels: Trend (manual only), Comfort (manual and CVT9), and Elegance (CVT9 only).
+Honda Sensing is standard on the Elegance trim.
+It was discontinued alongside the Ballade in November 2025 due to declining sales.

 Philippines

-The second generation BR-V was released in the Philippines on 21 November 2022.
-It is offered in 3 grades; S (manual and CVT), V (CVT only) and the top-grade VX (CVT only), all with the 1.5-litre VTEC engine.
-Honda Sensing is standard for the VX grade.
+The second-generation BR-V was released in the Philippines on 21 November 2022.
+It is offered in three trim levels; S (manual and CVT), V (CVT only) and the top-grade VX (CVT only), all with the 1.5-litre VTEC engine.
+Honda Sensing is standard for the VX trim.

+Vietnam

+The second-generation BR-V was released in Vietnam on 4 July 2023, alongside the facelifted City.
+It is offered in G and L trim levels, all with the 1.5-litre VTEC engine.
+Honda Sensing is standard in both trim levels.